Retail’s 2026 Moment is about Trust

 That’s the gap.

-Before scaling AI across journeys, brands need to understand:
+Before scaling AI across journeys, brands benefit from understanding:

 - Where AI creates confidence vs. skepticism